Digital breast screening

 Being developed

-- Managing appointments (to be piloted in 2026) - helping staff to manage the flow of participants during a breast screening clinic
+- Managing appointments (piloting in 2026) - helping staff to manage the flow of participants during a breast screening clinic

 - Watch a Manage breast screening video explainer (2:30, YouTube)

-- Reading images (to be piloted in 2026) - allowing radiologists to review cases, record their opinion and manage arbitration
+- Reading images (piloting in 2026) - allowing radiologists to review cases, record their opinion and manage arbitration

 Help us to improve the future of breast screening